Are you a contractor?

 By Editorial Team

-How do you write up a quote for a house renovation?
+How do you write up a quote when remodeling or renovating a house?

-Click on this link to access a renovation contract template made by the Régie du bâtiment du Québec.
-You can use it for your quotes if you wish to do so!
+Here is a useful link to a renovation contract template provided by the Régie du bâtiment du Québec (RBQ).
+Feel free to use it for your project quotes when needed!

 Home Renovation and Design Cost Estimations